 Most businesses deal with Indiana's corporate income tax instead, which applies to net income rather than net worth or capital stock.

-If your business isn't about money, you can probably relax, as only financial institutions need to worry about Indiana's FIT.
 Indiana's Financial Institution Tax targets entities that derive their income from lending, deposit-taking, or other banking services, while ordinary corporations and LLCs are subject to the state's corporate income tax.
+The official rules live in the FIT booklet published by the Department of Revenue (DOR).

 What counts as a "financial institution"?
 Indiana uses a fairly traditional definition.
 Entities subject to FIT include: